AnyChart/docs.anychart.com/Basic_Charts/Word_Tree.md

 **Note:** It is possible to add custom fields to your data – see the [Tooltips](#tooltips) section of this article.

-In this sample, the children of the *South* element are not included in the data, but its `weight` is set to 5 to show that there are 5 South Slavic languages:
+In this sample, the children of the *South* element are not included in the data, but its `weight` is set to 5 to show that there are 5 main South Slavic languages:

 ```
 // create data